Re-examine version check when cross linking

 Problem

-At this time the version check fails if the java.base module isn't the same feature and interim version as the JDK running jlink.
+At this time, jlink does a simple version check.
+The version check fails if the java.base module on the module path doesn't match the feature and interim version of the JDK running jlink.
 This check is sufficient to prevent jlink running on one feature release from creating a run-time image for a different feature release.
 It doesn't prevent using jlink on say JDK N.0.1 and using it to produce a run-time image for JDK N.0.2.
-This case will work until there is a change to something in java.base or the jlink tool that breaks this cross linking combination.
-The other scenario that is more brittle is running jlink on JDK N.0.1 from vendor X and attempting it to create a JDK N.0.1 with modules from vendor Y. If the two builds aren't from the exact same bits then there is no guarantee that it will produce a working JDK.
+This case will work until there is an incompatible change in java.base, or the jlink tool, that breaks this cross linking combination.
+The other scenario - that is more brittle - is running jlink on JDK N.0.1 from vendor X and attempting it to create a JDK N.0.1 with modules from vendor Y. If the two builds aren't from the exact same bits then there is no guarantee that it will produce a working JDK.

 Solution

 At build time, generate a release signature specific to the build of the JDK and embed it into the java.base module.
 When running jlink, this build signature will be matched with the java.base module of the target image.
-This approach allows the build of JDK to generate a signature for compatible runtime.
+Generating the release signature file at build time ensures a compatible match between java.base used by jlink and the java.base version added to the target run-time.

 The build process is enhanced to generate a release.txt file, which contains the build signature.
 That file is being included in the java.base module as a resource at jdk/internal/misc/resources/release.txt.
 The signature will be verified for compatibility before jlink is trying to link a different java.base module from the one used by jlink itself.

-Following scenario can be happening after the proposed change:
+The following scenarios can happen after the proposed change:

 Scenario 1 - jlink link with a java.base module has the same signature